deep-security/smartcheck-helm/README.md

 ## Troubleshooting

+### Error: failed to download "smartcheck"

+If you are trying to run `helm install ... smartcheck` and get this error message, you need to be in the folder where you ran the `git clone` command.

+Go to the parent folder of the `smartcheck` folder and try again.

 ### Failed to pull image ... certificate signed by unknown authority

 If you are using `minikube` and an insecure registry, you will need to tell `minikube` that the registry is insecure.
 To do this, you will need to first delete and then restart your `minikube` VM: